 These surveys have been translated for use in several languages and are freely downloadable here for use with any field expedition or study.

-An important objective for PICA is to educate people and raise awareness of the species with a focus on range countries.
-It is important however that we make efforts to understand the existing knowledge or rather lack of knowledge of local people toward the species and make efforts to understand any change in attitude or knowledge over time following the distribution of educational materials.
-To do this PICA is supporting an MSc student in Mongolia that will conduct field surveys in known Pallas’s cat locations in the South Gobi, focusing on attitudes, current knowledge, access to information, threats and awareness of Pallas’s cats and the surrounding environment.
-Following these surveys, which will cover over 150 households, posters, leaflets and pocket guides (link to the materials) will be distributed and left with the each household.
-The following year surveys will be repeated as a means assessing any changes or benefits with using the educational materials.
-Over time the data from this research will allow PICA to create robust tools that can be used across range countries whilst allowing more targeted distribution and delivery.
+An important objective for PICA is to educate people and raise awareness of the species with a particular focus on range countries.
+It is important however that we make efforts to understand the existing knowledge or rather lack of knowledge of local people toward the species and make efforts to understand any change in attitude or knowledge over time following the distribution of any educational materials.
+To do this PICA has sponsored an MSc student from the National University of Mongolia who has conducted repeated targeted field surveys in known Pallas’s cat locations in the South Gobi.
+Her MSc thesis titled “Developing Community awareness of Pallas’s cat in Mongolia” has focused on attitudes, current knowledge, access to information, threats and awareness of Pallas’s cats and the role they play in the surrounding environment.
+Following two field trips (2017 & 2018) to South Gobi and survey completion from the same households interviewed each year a total of 96 (repeated) surveys were included in the data.
+Following the 1st year (2017) surveys participants were each left with the PICA educational poster, leaflet and pocket guide, giving an opportunity for them to learn more about the species prior to the surveys conducted the following year.

 Data from this study has, for possibly the first time, allowed a detailed evaluation of the impact of educational material in relation to local knowledge.
 Results shows an increase in identification of Pallas’s cat (45% to 68 %) and in the understanding of what constitutes as a threat (47% to 71%), one year after the educational material was delivered.
 Another significant result was a large increase in the appreciation of the Pallas cat with the more people saying the species is important to them (48% to 84%).